alexandrechevalier1/WorkshopBash/README.md

 # Step 4 : Make a prefabricated file :
 (30 min)

-Create a script Bash named "Bash4.sh" that :
+Create a script Bash named "step4.sh" that :
-- Take a "File_Prefab" file as arguments
+- Take a "configfile" filepath as arguments
-- Use it to Préfabricate a file
+- Use it to create a file

-the Content of the "File_Prefab" is :
+the Content of the "config_file" is :

 ```txt
 FILE_NAME: